Our Vision

 Existing services offer only partial solutions to these interconnected challenges.

 For all of these challenges, there have been partial solutions.
 Things like having groceries delivered, HelloFresh, Instacart, etc. While these offer partial solutions to some of these problems, none of them fully solve the problem, and they are incompatible as far as services go.
-Add on expensive fees, delivery costs, and you barely end up better off than you were before.
+Add on expensive fees, delivery costs, and HelloFresh Canada charges $12–15 per serving.
+Annona's optimized planning and price intelligence reduces this cost significantly by leveraging store flyers, pantry inventory, and waste reduction — while giving you full control over your menu.

 Service Effectiveness Comparison